verebes1/nodejs-express-postregsql-landing-page/Readme.md

 }
 ```

->initialize sequelize
+Initialize sequelize

-sequelize init
+>sequelize init

->In the config/package.json file edit the database details and add "module.exports = " at the very begining
+In the config/package.json file edit the database details and add "module.exports = " at the very begining
->actually the module.exports causes error
+actually the module.exports causes error

-const path = require('path');
+>const path = require('path');
 >EXAMPLE
 ```
 module.exports = {